 As described above, the program's electricity supply charges will be set through a competitive bidding process and will include the administrative adder.
 Prices, terms, and conditions will vary by product and may differ among customer classes.
+The Town will seek bids for a variety of terms and may also seek bids for a variety of pricing periods within each contract term.
 For each customer class, prices will be fixed for periods at least as long as the basic service price period for the class.
 When prices change, the Town will notify consumers by issuing a media release and posting a notice on the Town web site.